 This is my step by step guide to painting the perfect striped walls.
+If you don’t want to do it yourself, however, you can always call on professionals like Painting Company Edmonton.
 If you read my last Anatomy of a Closet article, you know I wallpapered one of my clothing closets but decided to do stripes in the other.
 Now, this is not a hard task at all, but it is so mundane!
 Let me repeat, it is so mundane!
 However, the final product has such a wow factor and for less than $20 (if you already have paint supplies like rollers, etc)!
 So prep yourself for the bordom of this task and decide to have some fun with it.
 I was a bit silly (or you might say delirious) as I do not have much patience, but I did have fun.
 Roll up your sleeves and let’s get to it!

 First, your supply list.
 You probably have much of this already at your home, but here is a full list of all the required items.